Aarhus University Seal

 Copying, printing and scanning

-If the original is a printed book, an article from a printed journal or material from a freely accessible web page, then Aarhus University's Copydan agreement (Copydan Writing) applies.
+If the original is a printed book, an article from a printed journal or newspaper, or material from a freely accessible web page, then Aarhus University's Copydan agreement (Copydan Writing) applies.
+You are permitted to copy, print or scan:

 • Up to 20% of any single item (providing this does not exceed 50 pages), per student per semester.